 Start with loving and accepting yourself.
 When you feel comfortable in your skin, you’re more likely to be emotionally vulnerable.

 You’re in it to learn.
 You can talk to your spouse as if you know them and you know all the answers… or you can try to learn more about their thought process, how they see things and understand them better.
 Because you’ll never stop learning about one another.

-Honesty with humility.
+Express honesty with humility.